-In this post we are going to show you how to reuse a business decision (complex business rules scenario) so that it becomes a reusable building block of your other business logic (e.g. decision, rules, flow, etc.) models.
-In couple of older posts, we discussed how you can model a hierarchical business decision where it is derived with complex business rules.
-Let’s take that as an example and see how we can reuse the decision graph as part of the other business logic (e.g., Flow, Decision Table, Tree, Natural Language, etc.).
+In this post, we are going to show you how to reuse a business decision (complex business rules scenario) so that it becomes a reusable building block of your other business logic (e.g. decision, rules, flow, etc.) models.
+In a couple of older posts, we discussed how you can model a hierarchical business decision where it is derived from complex business rules.
+Let's take that as an example and see how we can reuse the decision graph as part of the other business logic (e.g., Flow, Decision Table, Tree, Natural Language, etc.).

 There are many different ways to reuse a decision graph.
 It depends on the logic that is reusing it.
 For example, if a Flow needs to reuse a DRD diagram, then a DRD node would definitely be helpful:

 What if you want to use the whole decision graph as part of another Decision Table or any other type of logic besides a Flow?

 If we can make the entire decision model above act as a function expression, then no matter what type of logic is used (i.e. decision table, tree, natural language, etc.), it can reuse the decision by calling it as a simple function call.

 What we can do is to register the whole business logic (i.e. DRD model) as a function and then the input data of this DRD becomes an input parameter of the function.

 This sample decision model is called CalculatePremium and accepts two parameters: car and a list (we call it probList).
 So, if we register the model as a function then

 Now, by having this model defined and registered as a simple function on the expression level, then we can reuse it in any Decision Table, or other DMN models, and so on… by simply calling the function!

 For example, let's say we have the decision graph modeled as a core calculation, and based on some cases (e.g., a customer-related situation) we want to give a discount to some people.